viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-release-notes.md

 ### Feature updates

-- **Metrics and charts in Azure portal**: You can now visualize "Outbound egress" and "Volume by Content type" charts for your cache node on Azure portal.
+- **Metrics and charts in Azure portal**: You can now visualize *Outbound egress* and *Volume by Content type* charts for your cache node on Azure portal.
 You can also create custom monitoring charts for your cache nodes.
 This capability is under the **Metrics** tab on Azure portal.
 - **Cache nodes for Windows or Linux host machines**: Cache nodes can now be created and deployed to Windows host machine or Linux host machines by simply choosing the OS when creating cache nodes.
 - **Ubuntu 22.04 LTS**: Cache nodes can now be deployed on Ubuntu 22.04 LTS.
 - **Azure CLI support**: Cache nodes can now be created and managed via Azure CLI.
 - **Proxy**: We added support for unauthenticated proxy and cloud proxy integration.
-- **Updates**: Your cache nodes are now updated automatically and we also added the capability to set each cache node's update ring to govern the cadence of Micoroft Connected Cache container updates.
+- **Updates**: Your cache nodes are now updated automatically and we also added the capability to set each cache node's update ring to govern the cadence of Microsoft Connected Cache container updates.

 ### Fixes
 - We fixed various bugs to achieve smoother install experience.